Henry Dundas, 1st Viscount Melville: Legacy and memory

 In 1848, John Septimus Roe, the government surveyor (in the then colony of Western Australia), was searching for pastoral land and discovered the area around Norseman which he named Dundas Hills, after the colonial secretary.
 Gold was discovered there in 1893, the Dundas Field was proclaimed, and the town of Dundas established (ca. 40 km south of Norseman, later abandoned), which eventually led to the present Shire of Dundas.

 A monument to Dundas, modeled loosely on Trajan's Column in Rome, stands in the centre of St Andrew Square, Edinburgh.
 The cost of the Melville Monument was "met by contributions from officers and men of the Royal Navy."
 It was designed in 1821 by William Burn, who was advised by Robert Stevenson after residents of the square expressed concern about the adequacy of the foundations to support a column of such height.
 It cost £8,000.
 The garden surrounding the Melville Monument was opened to the public in 2008.
 A statue of Dundas, sculpted by Robert Forrest from a model by Francis Chantrey, was added to the top in 1828.
 The long-time headquarters of the Royal Bank of Scotland, directly to the east, is Dundas House; construction was completed in 1774 for Sir Lawrence Dundas, a relative.
-In July 2020 temporary signs were erected by the City of Edinburgh Council to note that the plaque would be updated to note Dundas's role in delaying the abolition of slavery.
+In July 2020 temporary signs were erected by the City of Edinburgh Council to note that the plaque would be updated to claim Dundas's role in delaying the abolition of slavery.

 A statue (1818), by Sir Francis Chantrey, of Dundas stands against the north wall inside Parliament Hall in Edinburgh.
 Furthermore, the Melville Monument, an obelisk erected in 1812 on Dunmore hill, overlooking the scenic village of Comrie in Perthshire, commemorates his life.

 Dundas Street, Hong Kong, was also named for him.

 Bonnyrigg Rose Football Club, in the Scottish Second Division have named their new stadium New Dundas Park, in honour of Henry Dundas, 1st Viscount Melville whose wife lived locally at Melville Castle, and who was a keen supporter of "the Rose".